Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Limitations of existing Neyman-orthogonal learning strategies

-where, for $s \in \{0,1\}$ and $i \in [n]$, we define $\widehat{\mu}_{s,i} := \mu_n(s,W_i) + \frac{1(A_i=s)}{\pi_n(s \miid W_i)}\left\{ Y_i - \mu_n(s,W_i)\right\}$.
-The corresponding doubly-robust orthogonal learner of the log-CRR function is computed by performing a weighted logistic regression of the pseudo-outcomes $\left\{ \widehat{\mu}_{1,i}/(\widehat{\mu}_{0,i} + \widehat{\mu}_{1,i}) : i \in [n]\right\}$ on the covariate values $\{W_i:i\in[n]\}$ with weights $\left\{ \widehat{\mu}_{0,i} + \widehat{\mu}_{1,i} : i \in [n]\right\}$.
-Because the weights may take negative values, the Neyman-orthogonal loss function associated with the one-step debiased risk estimator may be nonconvex.
+Since the weight \(\widehat{\mu}_{0,i}+\widehat{\mu}_{1,i}\) may be negative, the Hessian can also be negative, implying that the loss is not guaranteed to be convex---even in this simple case.
+The same issue persists in higher-dimensional settings, where negative weights can lead to indefinite Hessians.
 Furthermore, the pseudo-outcomes may take values outside of $[0,1]$, which renders this a nonstandard use case for logistic regression.
 Figure \ref{fig:exampDataLRR} lists several common logistic regression implementations in \texttt{R} and indicates whether they allow the use of negative weights or outcomes that fall outside of $[0,1]$.
 As is revealed in this figure, most do not, which demonstrates the limited applicability of orthogonal learning in this setting.
 Figure \ref{fig:exampDataLRR} shows the first five rows of a synthetic input dataset containing the covariate values, pseudo-weights and pseudo-outcomes that would be entered into logistic regression software to estimate the log conditional relative risk.
 Notably, the mock dataset contains negative pseudo-weight values and pseudo-outcomes that fall outside of $[0,1]$.
-Code to reproduce this dataset can be found in Appendix \ref{appendix::introFigs}.
+These issues are also encountered in the orthogonalization of the IPW loss for the CRR proposed in Section~2.3 of \cite{chen2017general}.
+Code to reproduce the mock dataset can be found in Appendix \ref{appendix::introFigs}.

 For a post-hoc constructed outcome regression estimator $\mu_n^*$, our EP-learner of the CRR is based on the following EP risk estimator

 An estimator of the log-CRR function based on the EP-learner risk estimator is computed by performing the weighted logistic regression of the pseudo-outcome $\mu_n^*(1,W)/[\mu_n^*(1,W) + \mu_n^*(0,W) ] $ onto the covariate vector $W$ with weight $\mu_n^*(1,W) + \mu_n^*(0,W) $.
 Unlike for the efficient one-step risk estimator, the pseudo-weight is always nonnegative and the pseudo-outcome always falls in $[0,1]$.
 As a consequence, the EP-learner risk estimator corresponds with a convex loss function, and EP-learners of the log-CRR function can be implemented using most standard logistic regression software.
 In Section~\ref{section::algo}, we will provide an algorithm to construct $\mu_n^*$ so that $R_{n,EP}^\div$ is an efficient, doubly robust plug-in risk estimator.